Pennsylvania Radon Compliance 2026: SB 760 and Residential Testing Standards

 Disclosure

 PA Radon Hub is an independent informational resource.
 We do not perform radon testing or mitigation.
-We connect homeowners with independent, DEP-certified radon professionals.
+We connect Pennsylvania property owners with independent, DEP-certified radon professionals.
 Always verify contractor certifications through the PA Department of Environmental Protection before hiring.